hfjohn/Hello-World/README.md

 # Hello-World
-My First repositry
+My First repositry on Github
-I am an RF designer.
 This is a change made July 12,2023